hyosubkim/ccmlab/README.md

 ## Run the page locally using Jekyll

-To run locally, follow instruction [here](https://jekyllrb.com/) to install Jekyll then run `jekyll serve` to see in `localhost:4000`.
-Here is a brief install guidelines.
+To run locally, follow instructions [here](https://jekyllrb.com/) to install Jekyll then run `jekyll serve` to see in `localhost:4000`.
+Here are brief install guidelines.

 ```bash
 sudo gem install jekyll